What is a ridge augmentation?

 How is a ridge augmentation accomplished?

 A ridge augmentation is accomplished by placing bone graft material in the tooth socket.
 It is often done immediately after the tooth is removed to avoid the need for a second procedure later.
 Next, the gum tissue is placed over the socket and secured with sutures.
-Dr. Thomas, Dr. Hackenberger, Dr. Kraemer, Dr. Sclafani, Dr. Lehal, Dr. LeRose, Dr. Coviak or Dr. Szandzik may choose to use a space-maintaining product over the top of the graft to facilitate new bone growth.
+Dr. Thomas, Dr. Hackenberger, Dr. Kraemer, Dr. Sclafani, Dr. Lehal, Dr. LeRose, Dr. Coviak, Dr. Szandzik or Dr. Knorr may choose to use a space-maintaining product over the top of the graft to facilitate new bone growth.
 Once the socket has healed, the alveolar ridge can be prepared for dental implant placement.

 A ridge augmentation procedure is typically performed in Drs.
-Thomas, Hackenberger, Kraemer, Sclafani, Lehal, LeRose, Coviak and Szandzik’s office under local anesthesia.
+Thomas, Hackenberger, Kraemer, Sclafani, Lehal, LeRose, Coviak, Szandzik and Knorr’s office under local anesthesia.
 Some patients may also request sedative medication.